H21lab/json2pcap/README.md

 This repository contains more recent and experimental changes compared to Wireshark (https://github.com/wireshark/wireshark/tree/master/tools/json2pcap).

 Command tshark -T json -x or -T jsonraw output adds into hex-data output in JSON also the information on which position each field is dissected in the original frame, what is the field length, the bitmask (for not byte aligned fields) and the type.
 This information can be used for latter processing.
 One use-case is the json2pcap script included in wireshark, which assembles the protocol layers back together from upper to lowers layers.
-This allows revers json to pcap conversion and also the packet modification/editing/rewriting.
+This allows reverse json to pcap conversion and also the packet modification/editing/rewriting.

 /wireshark/tools/json2pcap/json2pcap.py